 India is probably the only country that offers various categories

 of tourism.
-These include history tourism, adventure tourism, medical
+These include mountains, forests, history, adventure tourism, medical

-tourism (ayurveda and other forms of Indian medications), spiritual
+tourism (including ayurveda and other forms of Indian medications), spiritual

 India on the World Map